ecorov/ecorov.github.io/_posts/2017-07-30-ctrl-camera-from-web-browser.md

 ~~~
-Sudo nano /etc/lighttpd/lighttpd.conf
+sudo nano /etc/lighttpd/lighttpd.conf
 ~~~

-This is the content of “/etc/lighttpd/lighttpd.conf”:
+Change its content to the following:

 ~~~
 server.modules = (